HL7/davinci-dtr/input/pagecontent/underlying_technologies.md

 {% include burdenReduction.md %}

 ### FHIR
-This IG uses terminology, notations and design principles that are specific to FHIR.
+This IG uses terminology, notations, and design principles that are specific to FHIR.
 It's important to be familiar with some of the basic principles of FHIR as well as general guidance on how to read FHIR specifications.
 Readers who are unfamiliar with FHIR are encouraged to read the following prior to reading the rest of this IG.

 * [FHIR overview]({{site.data.fhir.path}}overview.html)